 Create Your Own Concrete Orbs in 5 Easy Steps

 I’ve not had a lot of experience with concrete, so I think that’s why I put it off for so long.
-Happily, I discovered that mixing and pouring concrete to make garden globes was easier than I expected.
+Happily, I discovered that mixing and pouring concrete was easier than I expected.
 I could not be happier with my trio of stone spheres that now decorate my landscape 🙂

 Other garden-related posts you might enjoy: vintage spoon garden markers, homemade terrarium, and garden signs.